 Liquidity lines between central banks are well-established instruments in the central banking policy toolkit, aimed at alleviating tensions in international funding markets.
-They are framework agreements that enable central banks to receive currencies issued by other central banks in exchange for some form of collateral based on predefined terms.
-Two basic types of financial instrument can be used to establish a liquidity line: a swap agreement and a repurchase agreement.
+They are agreements that enable central banks to receive currencies issued by other central banks in exchange for some form of collateral based on predefined terms.
+Two basic types of financial instrument can be used to establish a liquidity line: swap agreements and repurchase agreements – often referred to as “repo agreements”.

 Currency swap agreements

-Currency swap agreements between two central banks are contractual agreements in which the borrowing central bank obtains the currency of another in exchange for its own currency, which is provided as collateral.
-Both central banks are contracted to reverse the transaction and repay the borrowed currency plus a contractually agreed interest rate on a specified date.
+Currency swap agreements between two central banks are arrangements where the borrowing central bank obtains the currency of another in exchange for its own currency, which is provided as collateral.
+Both central banks agree to reverse the transaction and repay the borrowed currency, plus a contractually agreed interest rate, on a specified date.

 Many of the ECB’s swap agreements are reciprocal.
 This means that the ECB is able to (i) provide euro to a central bank while receiving foreign currency as collateral, and (ii) receive foreign currency from the issuing central bank while providing euro as collateral, whichever of the two is necessary in given circumstances.
 However, some ECB swap agreements only envisage the ECB providing euro to another central bank in exchange for foreign currency, issued by the requesting central bank, pledged as collateral with the ECB.

 Repurchase (repo) agreements are arrangements where the borrowing central bank obtains foreign currency for a specified period and at a contractually agreed interest rate, in exchange for financial assets denominated in the same currency that serve as collateral for the lending central bank.